An Online-Learning Approach to Inverse Optimization: Learning Objectives

 \subsection{Remarks on Learning Constraints}

 A natural question that arises is if the same methodology we have used to learn the objective of an optimization problem can be used to learn constraints as well.
 We will only briefly address this case here to indicate where some obstacles lie.
-We consider the family of optimization problems~$ (\textrm{OPT3}(p))_p $, $ p \in P \subseteq \R^k $, given by \begin{mip} \objective{\max}{\sp{c(p)}{x}}\\ \stconstraint{A x}{\leq}{\btrue}{}\\ \constraint{x}{\geq}{0,}{} \end{mip} where the objective function $ c(p) \in \R^n $ depends on the parameters~$p$, $ A \in \R^{m \times n} $ is the constraint matrix and $ \btrue \in \R^m $ is the right-hand side.
-Again, we assume that the learner observes pairs of parameter realizations and corresponding optimal solutions $ (p_t, x_t) $ in each round $ t = 1, \ldots, T $.
+We consider the family of optimization problems~$ (\textrm{OPT3}(p))_p $, $ p \in P \subseteq \R^k $, given by

+where the objective function $ c(p) \in \R^n $ depends on the parameters~$p$, $ A \in \R^{m \times n} $ is the constraint matrix and $ \btrue \in \R^m $ is the right-hand side.
+Again we assume that the learner observes pairs of parameter realizations and corresponding optimal solutions $ (p_t, x_t) $ in each round $ t \in [T] $.
 Furthermore, we assume that the objective functions~$ c(p_t) $ are known to both the learner and the expert.
 The same can be assumed for~$A$ without loss of generality by standard arguments.
 The right-hand side~$ \btrue $ is only known to the expert and to be learned from the observations.